 Probiotic yogurt generally isn’t as high in probiotics per serving as a probiotic supplement usually is, so you may want to boost your probiotic intake by combining the two in your daily routine.
 Anything over 10 billion colony forming units (CFU), meaning the amount of viable organisms contained in the product, is considered to be the daily minimum for you to be able to feel the results of your friendly bacteria.
 Play around with this number and see what suits you and your health needs best.

-How can I pick a good probiotic yoghurt?
+How can I pick a good probiotic yogurt?

-- Steer clear of added sugar – This can lower the potency of the probiotics contained in your yoghurt, besides the fact that excess sugar isn’t that great for your health in general.
+- Steer clear of added sugar – This can lower the potency of the probiotics contained in your yogurt, besides the fact that excess sugar isn’t that great for your health in general.
 It’s best to opt for a plain yogurt, and you get bonus points if it’s low or no fat.
-Both these choices will lower the amount of sugar in your yogurt and allow your probiotics to work to their full potential, however, make sure they haven’t compensated for lack of flavour by adding extra sugar.
-A good guideline is to aim for less than 12g of sugar per 100g for flavoured yogurt and around 6g per 100g for natural or plain yoghurt.
+Both these choices will lower the amount of sugar in your yogurt and allow your probiotics to work to their full potential, however, make sure they haven’t compensated for lack of flavor by adding extra sugar.
+A good guideline is to aim for less than 12g of sugar per 100g for flavored yogurt and around 6g per 100g for natural or plain yogurt.